-Ready for a special 3-year-old birthday gift?
+Ready for a special birthday gift for a 3-year-old?
 Manzanita Kids makes this spectacular-looking wooden treehouse toy, made even more fun with movable, modular building walls and ladders that let a child create his very own fantasy land.
 Just add your own play figures and accessories.
 The shop has some other playsets too, in themes like tall treehouses, rocket towers and a fairy house (above) that starts at just $88.

 ($29.99 at Amazon)

-Beautifully merging hands-on play with learning, Tiggly Counts was a top preschool toy pick for us in 2014.
-The three downloadable apps for the iPad are adorably fun, and the sturdy game pieces help kids grasp number concepts quite literally between their fingers.
+Beautifully merging hands-on play with learning, Tiggly Math has been a top preschool toy pick for us for the last few years.
+The four downloadable apps for the iPad are adorably fun, and the sturdy game pieces help kids grasp number concepts like counting, addition and subtraction, quite literally between their fingers.